GautamGupta/bb-legacy-plugins/user-directory/trunk/readme.txt

 Secondly, if the plugin is being reported as active, did you add a link to the `members.php` file?
 The link needs to be in your active theme - under the "Views" section would be a good location.

+= Can I change the pagination links? =

+Yes and no.  In version 0.4 all you can do is change the styling of the <div> that the links live in.
+Look for a <div> with an ID of `pagination`.
+In a later version there will be more options in the admin area to control pagination.

 == Change Log ==

 = Version 0.4 =